opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     - Information about Camera DPI, Image DPI and Image Resolution are displayed for reference.

     - Premultiply premultiplies the alpha channel of the level.
 Images which have a meaningful alpha channel come in two types: premultiplied or not.
-A non-premultiplied image can be recognized when it is loaded in Toonz because its edge, where there is a complete transparence on one side and opacity on the other, is not smooth, but displays a solid halo.
-With the premultiply operation it is possible to transform the image alpha-channel so that it is correctly displayed in Toonz camera stand, preview and rendering.
+A non-premultiplied image can be recognized when it is loaded in OpenToonz because its edge, where there is a complete transparence on one side and opacity on the other, is not smooth, but displays a solid halo.
+With the premultiply operation it is possible to transform the image alpha-channel so that it is correctly displayed in OpenToonz camera stand, preview and rendering.

     - White As Transparent sets the pure white color (i.e. with red, green and blue values to 255) as transparent and automatically adds some antialiasing to the level images.
 This option is meant for animation levels generated from third-party software (such as Retas) that do not have a transparent background but a solid white one, and whose lines do not have antialiasing.